 No one need wonder if Tuvalu Holidays are even possible anymore!
 With only 1,000 people visiting in 2015 it truly is the worlds least visited destination.
 If these highlights like these top ten become well known however, maybe that will change!
 As always please let me know your thoughts and comments below, I’d love to hear from you!

-Olivia Philpott, a young Kiwi who loves all things coastal is convinced she is a mermaid.
-Having traveled throughout the Pacific, she is just stretching her wings and hopes to tackle Europe, North America and SE Asia next.
-Follow for guest posts from an admittedly high maintenance traveller who doesn’t take things too seriously!
+Olivia Philpott, a young Kiwi who loves all things coastal, is convinced she is a mermaid.
+Having traveled throughout the Pacific, she is just stretching her wings and hopes to tackle Europe, North America, and SE Asia next.
+Follow for guest posts from an admittedly high maintenance traveler who doesn’t take things too seriously!